RigsOfRods/docs.rigsofrods.org/source/gameplay/controls-config.md

 ![6](/images/InputMappingTool-2.png)

 Select the event you want to assign an input to.
-In this exanmple, I will use `TRUCK_ACCELERATE`
+In this example, I will use `TRUCK_ACCELERATE`

 Then select the correct input type: